Sometimes a teen picks the wrong school, or maybe not.

 Transferring to a more affordable college can relieve the stress on all of you.

-The top-choice school is still on her mind If your teen had her heart set on going to that one college where she was wait-listed or rejected, let her apply as a transfer student.
-She deserves the chance.
+The top-choice school is still on their mind If your teen had their heart set on going to that one college where they were wait-listed or rejected, let them apply as a transfer student.
+They deserve the chance.

 There are many reasons teens consider transferring colleges.
 As a family, work to find the the best solution for your student.